RobPruzan/React-Django-Skeleton-/README.md

 # Django and React Intialized Project
 This repository/tech stack contains a Django/React/Postgresql project, utilizing the Django Rest Framework for API development and React as the frontend framework.
-This project also uses Redux for state management, reaact-query for optimized api queries, Tailwind/MaterialUI for styling, and has Redux DevTools enabled for debugging.
+This project also uses Redux for state management, reaact-query for optimized api queries, Tailwind/MaterialUI for styling, and has Redux DevTools + React-Query DevTools enabled for debugging.

 ## Getting Started
 ### Prerequisites